kevincobos/Fanuc-Robot-MateLR-200iD-4S/README.md

 The main objectives are:
 Learn how to use the camera to recognize an object, take the information provided by the robot and then use that information to sort the pieces or build a house with them.

-Using the Fanuc’s HMI software kit, explore the what can be possible to create for example an easy to use and powerful Control Menu.
+Using the Fanuc’s HMI software kit, explore the what can be possible to create, for example an easy to use and powerful Control Menu.

-Create a communication between the robot and the PLC allow them to talk and interact in a synchronize way.
+Create a communication between the robot and the PLC allowing them to talk and interact in a synchronize way.

 ---
 ## HMI PROGRAMS: